 When you receive a secret conversation from someone on Facebook, you won’t be notified – you have to manually check within the secret conversations tab on messenger (more on this later).
 If you do have any messages in this folder then the message text won’t make any sense to you – it will just be a series of numbers and symbols that require you to decrypt.

-- Log on to the Messenger app on your mobile device.
+- First, log in to the Messenger app on your mobile device.

 - Select the icon that looks like a pen and paper on the top right hand side of the screen.

-- Select the padlock icon on the top right hand side of the screen until it is showing as green.
+- Select the padlock icon – you can find this on the right hand side of your display – until it is showing as green.

 - Find the person you want to message secretly and send whatever you wish to send like you would on a normal message.